JiFish/Storyteller/README.md

 # Storyteller
-## A Slack Bot for playing Fighting Fantasy Gamebooks (v1.2)
+## A Slack / Discord* Bot for playing Fighting Fantasy Gamebooks (v1.3)

 ## Introduction
 Storyteller is a bot for use with Slack which helps a group of people play through a Fighting Fantasy gamebook co-operatively.
-It was designed for _Warlock on Firetop Mountain_, and has been expanded for a few other books.
-It should work OK with any choose-your-own adventure book, provided you don't mind a more manual experience.
+It was designed for _Warlock on Firetop Mountain_, and has been optimised for a few other books.
+It should work OK with any choose-your-own adventure book.

 Storyteller adds commands to read the story, manage your character and roll dice for fights and other challenges.
 It will assist you in playing the game but does not strictly enforce rules - replicating the experience of playing with a real book and dice.

 Storyteller is programmed in PHP, requires no database and is state-based.
-This means it can be installed on an ordinary web-server, without the need to setup a complicated chat-bot.
+This means it can be installed on an ordinary web-server, without the need to setup a complicated chat-bot. *Discord is also supported, with some caveats, see Using Discord below.

 ## Set-Up
 Download and extract the bot to start.